paypal-examples/mobile-app-web-sdk-integration-example/README.md

 If your mobile application provides a capability to add different items to a shopping cart and checkout, then you should store the cart information on your server and generate a cryptographically secure reference identifier of this shoppint cart.

-You should then pass the reference identifier from your mobile app to your checkout web application's URL, when launching it in SFSafariViewController or Android Custom Tabs.
+You should then pass the reference identifier from your mobile application to your web application's URL, when launching it in SFSafariViewController or Android Custom Tabs.

 > **Important:** Do not pass cart details in URL query parameters.
 Use a secure REST/GraphQL API calls to store your cart information in your server side store from mobile app and only pass a cryptographically secure identifier like a session id or shopping cart id from mobile application to web application.

-Your web application should render the supported payment methods, like PayPal, Venmo, Debit or Credit Card and render the payment methods on the web application's entry page.
+Your web application should render the supported payment methods, like PayPal, Venmo, Debit or Credit Card on the web application's entry page.
 Once the buyer clicks one of available payment method, e.g. PayPal, approves the payment, present a success message on your web application along with a return to mobile app button.

 > **Important:** Attempting a redirection back to your mobile application without any interaction by the user may be declined by the Chrome / Safari due to transient activation.